 If you are planning a scouting visit prior to your move to make any preparations – such as looking for work or housing – you may need a tourist visa or no visa at all.
 Most countries require a visa if you intend to take up residence, conduct business, or begin employment in the country, but not all countries require one for short visits.

 Before your move, you will need more information on the specific regulations for your destination country and the type of visa you will need for the circumstances of your move.

-Where to get it: A visa is issued by your destination country’s consulate office in your home country.
+Where to get it?
+Your destination country’s consulate office in your home country issues a visa.
 While you will usually have to acquire your visa before your move, you may be able to obtain one port of entry.
 The process will vary depending on the country.

-Restrictions: You may already have to have a job offer to apply for the permit.
-Some governments are hesitant to provide employment to foreigners if they believe the work can be done by their own citizens, so you may have better luck if you are seeking employment in a low-demand field.
-Additionally, some countries will only permit one spouse to be employed, and will not allow both you and your wife/husband to obtain permits.
+Additionally, some countries only permit employment to one spouse and do not allow both you and your wife/husband to obtain permits.
 If your spouse also plans to work in your new country, you must not list him/her as a dependent on any documentation.

 Depending on the country, there are various other documents you may need to enter the country, verify identity, apply for permits, pay taxes, and clear your shipment through customs.
 They include, but are not limited to:

 - Tax records

 - School records

 - Social Security cards

 - Veterinary International Health certificate (for pets)